 Lavender is a natural insect repellent.
-Putting dried lavender in your chicken coop can have calming effects on the chickens as well as being a natural air freshener.
+Putting dried lavender in your DIY chicken coop or near your chicken run can have calming effects on the chickens as well as being a natural air freshener.
 [Buy]

 5) Nasturtium: Tropaeolum majus

 A great general plant for chicken health.
 It has antiseptic and antibiotic properties.
 Its seeds can be used as a natural chicken de-wormer.
 It also has insect repellent qualities.
+Not to mention, nasturtium flower petals add a bright pop of color to your chicken yard and are edible flowers, too!
 [Buy]

 6) Rosemary: Rosmarinus officinalis